 Are you looking for a full home inspection or something more specific?
-We have you covered with inspection services ranging from standard home inspections to drone inspections, thermal imaging, and testing for radon gas.
+We have you covered with inspection services ranging from standard home inspections to drone inspections, thermal imaging, pest inspections, and testing for radon gas.
 Gain greater peace of mind and clarity when buying a home, or ensure a smooth transaction with maximum return when selling your home.

 Purchasing a new home also means buying that home's problems.
 With a pre-purchase home inspection you can see exactly what you're buying.
 Problems discovered during the inspection could allow you to renegotiate to offset the costs of repairs — potentially saving you thousands of dollars.
 We'll even help you become familiar with the property.

 Sometimes selling your home can be just as much of a roller coaster as buying one.
 Getting a pre-listing home inspection can help ensure a quick and smooth transaction.
 You can enter the selling process with confidence that there won't be any nasty surprises.
 You'll also avoid delays, which could last for weeks or even months.

 An annual home maintenance inspection will help to identify potential problems before they can become major financial or safety issues.
 With a trained eye, we know where and how to look for problems that might go unnoticed for years.
 A home maintenance inspection covers common problem areas including the roof and attic, basement and foundation, grading and drainage, electrical systems, water heating systems, and much more.

 We're licensed (FAA 107 UAS) to operate remote-controlled drones, allowing us to get a better look at certain hard-to-reach areas of your home, particularly the roof.
 Using an aerial vehicle with a camera gives us a much better view than with a ladder, and from multiple angles.
 All while keeping your roof safe from any accidental damage.